 Method 2: halved butternut squash

-The next method is halved butternut squash.
+The next method to microwave butternut squash is for a halved squash.
 This requires much less prep than the cubed method.

 1. The first step for this method is to cut the stem off the butternut squash.
 Then, you can take a little slice off the rounded part of the squash.
 The only reason for this is so the squash will lay flat on its side, making it more stable when cutting it in half.